Other Public Interest Fellowship Opportunities

 Strong preference is given to applicants who have the support of a sponsoring organization, but the Grant is not intended to fund a summer clerkship or externship at an organization.
 Projects must benefit residents of the greater Los Angeles area.

 Submit application form (available online), resume, two essays, two letters of recommendation, and budget description to:

 Los Angeles, CA 90014

 Goldmark Equal Justice Internship (Legal Foundation of Washington)

 The Goldmark Equal Access to Justice Internship is a 10 week, paid summer internship for 2nd and 3rd year law students.
-Created in honor of LFW’s second president, Charles Goldmark, the Goldmark Internship is a hands-on training program for law students focusing on research, writing, casework, and client services.
-In addition to gaining valuable experience in public interest law, the Goldmark Intern receives an $8,000 stipend.
-There is little or no cost to the host program.https://legalfoundation.org/the-goldmark-equal-justice-internship-program/
+Created in honor of LFW’s second president, Charles Goldmark, the Goldmark Internship is a hands-on training program for law students focusing on research, writing, casework, and client services.https://legalfoundation.org/the-goldmark-equal-justice-internship-program/

 2L law students through recent graduates; additional requirements will vary from year to year.